Tarblux/Coding-Practice/Problems Archive/Sliding Window Maximum.md

         return result
 ```

-Time Complexity :
 ```python

 ```

-Time Complexity :
-### Optimal Solutions
+## Optimal Solutions

-___
+---

 We use a **monotonic deque** approach to solve the sliding window maximum in O(n) time.
 The idea is to maintain a deque of indices that always represent potential maximum elements for the current window.
 The deque is kept in decreasing order of values (front holds the largest element):

 **Steps:**

 1. Iterate over indices `i` in `nums`:
     - While the deque is not empty and `nums[i]` is greater than or equal to the element at the back of the deque, pop from the back.
 This ensures that elements that can no longer be a maximum due to the new larger element are removed.
     - Append `i` to the deque.
     - If `i` is at least `k-1`, we have our first full window.
 The front of the deque gives the index of the maximum in the current window.
 Append `nums[deque[0]]` to the result.
     - Also, if the front of the deque is out of the current window (index < i-k+1), pop it from the front.

 **Code:**

 ```python
 from collections import deque